edoatley/tv-event-streaming/tests/ui/README.md

 ### Tests fail with "BASE_URL not set"
 - Set `BASE_URL` in `.env` file
-- Or use `fetch-stack-outputs.sh` to get it from CloudFormation
+- Or use `build-env.sh` or `fetch-stack-outputs.sh` to get it from CloudFormation

 ### Tests timeout
 - Check network connectivity to the application